Lions set for critical division clash at Green Bay

 In years past, Rodgers vs. Matthew Stafford would have been must-see quarterbacking.
 Neither team is leaning as much on its quarterback, though.
 In last week's victory over Dallas, it was running back Aaron Jones, not Rodgers, who accounted for all four of the team's touchdowns.
 Detroit, meanwhile, ranks seventh in the league in run percentage (45 percent) under first-year offensive coordinator Darrell Bevell.

-The Packers were without star receiver Davante Adams (turf toe) last week.
-He did not practice on Thursday and didn't sound optimistic that he'd be ready for Monday.
+The Packers will again be without star receiver Davante Adams (turf toe) for the second straight week.
 In his absence against the Cowboys, Green Bay's receivers caught only four of 12 targeted passes.
 "The fact of the matter is I'm not playing through anything when it comes to this," Adams said.
 "It's not a toughness thing.
 I've shown you guys, I've shown the world what being tough looks like on the football field.
 I'm not interested in winning any Medal of Honor awards.
 I'm going to get back when it's healed and it's ready to go.
 I'm going to listen to my body and listen to my doctors."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)